Department of Engineering and Public Policy

 VALERIE KARPLUS, Professor of Engineering and Public Policy – PhD, MIT; Carnegie Mellon, 2020–

-RAMAYYA KRISHNAN, Dean of The H. John Heinz III College; William W. and Ruth F. Cooper Professor of Management Science and Information Systems; Professor of Enginering and Public Policy – Ph.D., University of Texas at Austin; Carnegie Mellon, 1987–
+RAMAYYA KRISHNAN, Dean, Heinz College of Information Systems and Public Policy; William W. and Ruth F. Cooper Professor of Management Science and Information Systems, Heinz College / Engineering and Public Policy – Ph.D., University of Texas at Austin; Carnegie Mellon, 1987–

 DEANNA MATTHEWS, Teaching Professor and Associate Department Head for Undergraduate Affairs, Engineering and Public Policy – Ph.D., Carnegie Mellon University; Carnegie Mellon, 2001–